mkazhdan/PoissonRecon/README.md

 which partitions the reconstruction into 11 pieces.

 <li> <a href="http://www.cs.jhu.edu/~misha/Code/PoissonRecon/torso.zip"><b>Torso</b></a>:
-A set of 3,488,432 (torso.points.ply) and a depth hull (torso.hull.ply).<br>
+A set of 3,488,432 (torso.points.ply) and an envelope (torso.envelope.ply).<br>
-A reconstruction of the torso that constrains the reconstruction to be contained within the prescribed hull can be obtained by calling:
+A reconstruction of the torso that constrains the reconstruction to be contained within the envelope can be obtained by calling:
-<blockquote><code>% PoissonRecon --in torso.points.ply --hull torso.hull.ply --out torso.pr.ply --depth 10</code></blockquote>
+<blockquote><code>% PoissonRecon --in torso.points.ply --envelope torso.envelope.ply --out torso.pr.ply --depth 10</code></blockquote>
-using the <b>--hull</b> flag to specify the water-tight mesh constraining the reconstruction.<BR>
+using the <b>--envelope</b> flag to specify the water-tight mesh constraining the reconstruction.<BR>
 </li>

 </ol>